mrw/ExpressionEngine2-Sublime-Text-Bundle/README.md

 * Highlighting for EE global variables ({site_name}, {user_name}, etc)

+* Highlighting for EE constants ({DATE_ATOM}, etc)

+* Highlighting for EE conditionals (if:else, if:elseif, if)

 * Highlighting for deprecated EE tags (marked as "invalid.illegal")

 NOTES:

-You must install a jQuery support package to take full avantage of this package.
+You must install the jQuery bundle (mentioned above) to take full avantage of this package.

 The HTML5 package for ST may override this package and prevent proper highlighting.